eciggaar/watson-dojo-pm-tester/README.md

   ![Associated Services][27]

   10. Leave the browser tab open for later.

-## Step 5: Save the credentials for your Watson Machine Learning Service

-In this part of the lab you’ll save the credentials for your Watson Machine Learning instance so you can use it later in your code.

-  1. In a different browser tab go to [http://console.bluemix.net](http://console.bluemix.net) and log in to the Dashboard.

-  2. Click on your Watson Machine Learning instance under **Services**.

-  ![Save Credentials][28]

-  3. Click on **Service credentials** and then on **View credentials** to see the credentials.

-  ![View Credentials][29]

-  4. Save the username and password to a text file on your machine.
-You’ll need this information later in your Jupyter notebook.

 ## Step 6: Create a notebook in IBM Data Science Experience